- SKU: 65883

 - Light Required: Full sun

-- Plants are not available in CA ID OR WA
+- This item is not available in CA ID OR WA

 - Unit of Measure 1 no. 1 1-yr. vine